 Many cameras struggle to sync sound and motion when it comes to real-time viewing, meaning one (usually sound) will lag behind the other.
 And all of the cameras that we tested display a slight lag from actual events to what happens on the monitoring screen.
 Also, fast-moving subjects can be blurry in some cases.
 The sound was also problematic.
 Many of the cameras tested produced static background noise, echoey audio, or very low volume from their microphone.
 Additionally, those models with speakers onboard can be muffled and low volume.
 The cameras that received high scores in our monitoring performance analysis limit these effects.

 Finally, if you are interested in night vision, keep in mind that this is not a standard feature, and the quality varies among those that see in the dark.
 If this is a must-have for you, invest in the cameras with color night vision as it renders significantly better clarity.

 Can These Cameras be Hacked?

 While being able to watch what's going on in your home at any time can be a great and comforting thing, it can raise some privacy concerns for your family and visitors to your home.
-Obviously it is up to each user how they'd like to use their camera, and whether they'd like to share its presence with others.
-Unless you want to back yourself into some sit-com style situation where your family realizes you've been spying on them and everyone gets mad and slams their respective doors, it is definitely best you share the acquisition of a security camera with everyone who lives in your home.
+It is up to each user how they'd like to use their camera and whether they'd like to share its presence with others.
+However, it is probably best to share the acquisition of a security camera with everyone living in or renting your home.
 It's a bit more of a gray area as to whether you let people like babysitters and dog walkers know that you can see everything they do.